AdobeDocs/experience-manager-65.en/help/assets/video.md

 |  | Commentary tracks |
 |  | Descriptive audio |

-All [video formats supported in Dynamic Media](/help/assets/assets-formats.md) are supported for use with multi-subtitles and multi-audio tracks.
+All [video formats supported in Dynamic Media](/help/assets/assets-formats.md) and all Dynamic Media video viewers&mdash;except the Dynamic Media *Video_360* viewer&mdash;are supported for use with multi-subtitles and multi-audio tracks.

->[!NOTE]
+>[!IMPORTANT]
 >
 >Multi-subtitle and multi-audio track capability is available for your Dynamic Media account by way of a feature toggle that must be enabled (turned on) by Adobe Technical Support.
 >